riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-DeployImageInLocations/README.md

 ## Usage

 The script will usually take few minutes to deploy the image in each location.
-When done he Storage Account and Images resources will be available in the resource group (default name: Riverbed images).
+When done the Storage Account and Image resources will be available in the resource group (default name: Riverbed-Images).

 ![images in resource group](images/resource-group-steelconnect-ex-images.png)